 Federation and Identity Attributes

-The InCommon Federation provides the trust foundation to enable Service Providers and Identity Providers to work together to manage access to protected resources.
-InCommon participant sites use federation-enabled software products, such as the Shibboleth System or other products supporting the Security Assertion Markup Language (SAML) to accomplish this.
+The InCommon Federation provides a trust fabric in which users access protected resources.
+Service Providers, the federation entities that protect resources, and Identity Providers, the federation entities from which users login, work together to manage user access.
+InCommon Participants use federation products, such as Shibboleth or other products that implement the Security Assertion Markup Language (SAML), to accomplish this.

 When a user attempts to access a Service Provider protected site, it usually asks the user’s Identity Provider to provide one or more specific “identity attributes” it needs or wishes in order to provide the user with their authorized access privileges on the site, to personalize their experience, to account for use of resources, or for other purposes.
 These attributes might include a user identifier, their organizational affiliation, email address, etc. The Identity Provider obtains user attributes from the organization’s Identity Management System and only releases them to Service Providers in accord with its configured “attribute release policies”.